Rainer W. Bussmann: Publications

-Bussmann is the author of nearly 330 peer-reviewed articles, more than 1,200 book chapters, and is the author / editor of 38 books.
-According to Plos Biology, he is one of the most cited ethnobotanists and recognized among the most influential scientists worldwide.
+Bussmann is the author of 450 peer-reviewed articles, more than 1,300 book chapters, and is the author / editor of 38 books.
+According to Elsevier, he is one of the most cited ethnobotanists and recognized among the most influential scientists worldwide.
 He currently serves as editor-in-chief of the "Ethnobotany of Mountain Regions" book series published by Springer Nature.